Once you form a 501(c)(3) Nonprofit Public Charity in Washington D.C., follow this guide to keep it in good standing.

 7. Renew Charitable Registration

 Charitable Washington D.C. nonprofits who have obtained a Charitable Solicitation License will need to renew the license once every two years.
-Contact the Department of Consumer and Regulatory Affairs for more information about the due date for your organization’s renewal.
+Contact the Department of Licensing and Consumer Protection for more information about the due date for your organization’s renewal.

 8. Register with Washington D.C.
 Department of Employment Services